You are here

 Government Documents Policy

-The Pace University School of Law Library was designated a Federal Depository Library under 44 U.S.C. § 1916 in 1978.
-It serves the government information needs of the 18th U.S. Congressional District of New York.
-Yonkers Public Library, Mount Vernon Public Library, SUNY Purchase Library, and Sarah Lawrence College Library share this responsibility.
-The 18th Congressional District consists of most of the southern part of Westchester County and a portion of Rockland County (separated from the balance of the district by the Hudson River).
-Because Pace Law School is centrally located in Westchester County and in the County Seat of White Plains, the Law Library also serves the needs of Westchester County generally.
+The Pace Law Library was designated a Federal Depository Library under 44 U.S.C. § 1916 in 1978.
+It serves the government information needs of the 17th U.S. Congressional District of New York.
+SUNY Purchase Library shares this responsibility.
+The 17th Congressional District consists of part of Westchester County and most of Rockland County (separated by the Hudson River).
+Because Pace Law School is centrally located in Westchester County and in the County Seat of White Plains, the Law Library also serves the government information needs of Westchester County generally.

-Pace University School of Law’s Mission states that it is dedicated to educating students animated by a concern for the communities that they will serve, and dedicated to contributing to society in ways consistent with legal education and scholarship.
-The Federal Depository in the Library helps achieve this mission by serving the government information needs of the community.
+Elisabeth Haub School of Law at Pace University's Mission states that it is dedicated to educating students animated by a concern for the communities that they will serve, and dedicated to contributing to society in ways consistent with legal education and scholarship.
+The Federal Depository in the Law Library helps achieve this mission by serving the government information needs of the community.

-The Law School serves approximately 750 full-time and part-time students pursuing J.D. degrees, certificates in International Law and Environmental Law, LL.M. degrees in Comparative International Law, and LL.M. and S.J.D. degrees in Environmental Law.
-It also sponsors the Energy and Climate Center, the Women’s Justice Center, the Land Use Law Center, the Center for Continuing Legal Education, the National Environmental Moot Court Competition, John Jay Legal Services Clinics, the Center for Environmental Legal Studies, the Pace Institute of International Commercial Law, and a number of other of other law centers, clinics, and moot court competitions.
-Pace Law School’s London Program offers students an opportunity to spend one semester abroad studying law.
-The Law Library hosts a website on the United Nations Convention on Contracts for the International Sale of Goods.
-Active student organizations and the curriculum provide the basis for developing the collection as it relates to the Law School.
+The Law School serves approximately 550 full-time and part-time students pursuing J.D. degrees, Certificates in International Law and Environmental Law, LL.M. degrees in Comparative International Law, and LL.M. and S.J.D. degrees in Environmental Law.
+The Law School also sponsors an Energy and Climate Center, Women’s Justice Center, Land Use Law Center, Center for Continuing Legal Education, National Environmental Moot Court Competition, John Jay Legal Services Clinics, Pace Community Law Practice, Center for Environmental Legal Studies, Pace Institute of International Commercial Law, and a number of other law centers, clinics, and moot court competitions.
+Pace Law Library hosts the CISG Database, a web portal for information sources on the United Nations Convention on Contracts for the International Sale of Goods.
+Active student organizations and the Law School curriculum also serve as the bases for development of the government information collection as it relates to the Law School.

-The subject areas of the government documents collection include the Executive, Legislative, and Judicial Branches of the federal government and federal law and regulations.
+The Pace government documents collection includes primary legal sources from the Executive, Legislative, and Judicial Branches of the United States Government, including federal law and regulations, as well as selected secondary sources published by the U.S. Government Printing Office.
 Environmental law is a particular area of interest.

 II.
 Community Analysis

-In the congressional reapportionment that followed the 2000 Census, the City of White Plains, home of Pace Law School, became part of the 18th Congressional District of New York.
-The 18th District contains the heart of suburban Westchester County.
-It reaches from Yonkers and Pelham Manor in the south through lower Westchester to White Plains and Armonk in the north, and includes Pleasantville and Briarcliff Manor, where the Westchester campuses of Pace University are located.
+In the congressional reapportionment that followed the 2010 Census, the City of White Plains, home of Pace Law School, became part of the 17th Congressional District of New York.
+The 17th District contains part of suburban Westchester County, reaching from Harrison and Port Chester in the east through mid-Westchester to the Hudson River and north to Peekskill and Mohegan Lake.
+It includes White Plains, Pleasantville and Briarcliff Manor, where the Westchester campuses of Pace University are located.
 The District is primarily suburban, and indeed was one of the nation’s first suburbs, forming part of New York City’s northward sprawl as workers sought safe and affordable housing outside the City.
-The District contains a number of state and local parks and greenways, but most of its rural area has been swallowed up as workers move farther from New York City in search of affordable housing.
+The District contains a number of state and local parks and greenways, but most of its rural area has been swallowed up as workers have moved farther from New York City in search of affordable housing.
 Continuing development has increasingly squeezed wild animal populations into populated areas: overpopulating deer, raccoons, opossums, and foxes invade suburban gardens and yards.
-Even a black bear was captured in White Plains in May 1997.
-The 18th District crosses the Hudson River above the Tappan Zee Bridge and extends north to Stony Point, and west to Route 87.
-The 18th District includes landmarks such as Jay Gould’s Gothic revival mansion Lyndhurst, Washington Irving’s charming Sunnyside, and John D. Rockefeller’s spectacular estate Kykuit, all now open to the public.
+In 1997, a black bear was even captured in White Plains.
+The 17th District crosses the Hudson River below the Tappan Zee Bridge and extends through much of Rockland County, north to Bear Mountain, and west to Ringwood.
+The 17th District includes landmarks such as Jay Gould’s Gothic revival mansion Lyndhurst, Washington Irving’s charming Sunnyside, and John D. Rockefeller’s spectacular estate Kykuit, all now open to the public.
 Beautiful scenery along the Hudson River and Long Island Sound is among the many attractions of the District.
 Intensive development has been slower north of White Plains, for just to the north Westchester and Rockland Counties are crossed by the first of several mountain ridges – the closest the Appalachians come to the ocean.

-From its southern edge in Yonkers and Pelham, the 18th District links the densely packed New York City constituencies to the more spacious communities of upper Westchester County.
-Much of the 18th’s population is in White Plains and in the large sections of Yonkers and New Rochelle that belong to the District.
-Minority groups make up a higher proportion of the population in these areas than in the rest of the 18th District.
-The District includes affluent communities such as Scarsdale, Bronxville, Larchmont, Rye, Harrison, Armonk, and Chappaqua, where Bill and Hillary Rodham Clinton bought a house in 2000.
+Much of the 17th Congressional District’s population is in White Plains.
+The District includes affluent communities such as Scarsdale, Harrison, Armonk, and Chappaqua, where Bill and Hillary Rodham Clinton own a home.
 Those populations are made up mainly of white collar and middle- to upper-middle-class homeowners.
-During its boom years, IBM – with its corporate headquarters in Armonk and an international marketing office in White Plains – spurred rapid residential growth in the area, and its layoffs in the early 1990s hurt the region economically.
+Prior to its layoffs in the 1990s, IBM maintained its corporate headquarters in Armonk and an international marketing office in White Plains, which helped spur rapid residential growth in the area.

-Across the Hudson, the 18th District takes in a piece of Rockland County that includes the river towns north of Nyack up to Stony Point and extends west to the suburban communities between the Hudson and Route I-87.
-Although much of the population of this area traditionally worked in blue collar and farming jobs, an increasing number of middle-class white collar workers have moved here in recent years, enduring long commutes to find affordable housing.
+Across the Hudson, the 17th District’s portion of Rockland County includes the river towns north of Nyack, up beyond Stony Point, and extends west to communities located between the Hudson and just west of Route I-87.
+Although much of the population of this area traditionally worked in blue collar and farming jobs, an increasing number of middle-class white-collar workers have expanded these communities in recent years, enduring long commutes to obtain affordable housing.

-(Community analysis adapted from The Almanac of American Politics (2010); statistics taken from U.S. Census Bureau American community Survey 3-Year Estimates 2007-2009.)
+(Community analysis adapted from Michael Barone, The Almanac of American Politics (2012); statistics taken from U.S. Census Bureau American Community Survey 1-Year Estimates 2012.)

 III.
 Selection Responsibility